 To respond to the pandemic, VA received COVID-19 supplemental funding-additional funding outside its annual appropriations.
-In March 2020, the Department of Veterans Affairs received \$19.62 billion in COVID-19 supplemental funding from the CARES Act and Families First
+In March 2020, the Department of Veterans Affairs received \$19.62 billion in

 1An appropriation provides budget authority to incur obligations and to make payments for specified purposes.
 Supplemental appropriations are provided in an act appropriating funds in addition to those already enacted in an annual appropriation act.
 See GAO, A Glossary of Terms Used in the Federal Budget Process, GAO-05-734SP (Washington, D.C.: Sept.
 1, 2005).